 10.Place some bicarb on a plate in the fridge and nasty odors will be absorbed.

 11.Sprinkle some on carpets, rugs and mattresses, gently rub it in and let sit for a couple of hours than simply vacuum it up.

 12.Does your wooden cutting board smell of onions or garlic, no panic.
 Sprinkle bicarb on the board, rub in with half a lemon.
 Rinse, let dry and rub with a little olive oil.

 Hope these tips helps you on your way to a greener, eco-conscious home!

-not paid to post – used my towel from Dille&Kamille and my bowl from Villory&Boch
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my towel from Dille&Kamille and my bowl from Villory&Boch